 That will depend on the arrangement with your publisher.
 The FAQ - MINDS@UW page discusses this topic in more detail.

 MINDS can accept almost any self-contained file format.
 To help ensure that your content remains readable and usable long into the future, however, MINDS@UW prefers open, standard, non-proprietary, common formats whenever they are available.
 The preferred file format for our campus is PDF (portable document format.
 The Library's E-Thesis page will give you details on how to create a PDF file from a Microsoft Word document.
-For specific questions about file formats, please contact Mary Brusewitz, MINDS@UW-Whitewater coordinator.
+For specific questions about file formats, please contact Macaela Willadsen, MINDS@UW-Whitewater coordinator.